CIBC-Internal/python/Doc/library/io.rst

       locale encoding using :func:`locale.setlocale`, use the current locale encoding instead of the user preferred encoding.

-   :class:`TextIOWrapper` provides one attribute in addition to those of :class:`TextIOBase` and its parents:
+   :class:`TextIOWrapper` provides these data attributes and methods in addition to those from :class:`TextIOBase` and :class:`IOBase`:

    .. attribute:: line_buffering

       Whether line buffering is enabled.

+   .. attribute:: write_through

+      Whether writes are passed immediately to the underlying binary buffer.

+      .. versionadded:: 3.7

+   .. method:: reconfigure(*[, encoding][, errors][, newline][, \
+                           line_buffering][, write_through])

+      Reconfigure this text stream using new settings for *encoding*, *errors*, *newline*, *line_buffering* and *write_through*.

+      Parameters not specified keep current settings, except ``errors='strict'`` is used when *encoding* is specified but *errors* is not specified.

+      It is not possible to change the encoding or newline if some data has already been read from the stream.
+On the other hand, changing encoding after write is possible.

+      This method does an implicit stream flush before setting the new parameters.

+      .. versionadded:: 3.7

 .. class:: StringIO(initial_value='', newline='\\n')

+   A text stream using an in-memory text buffer.
+It inherits :class:`TextIOBase`.

-   An in-memory stream for text I/O.  The text buffer is discarded when the :meth:`~IOBase.close` method is called.
+   The text buffer is discarded when the :meth:`~IOBase.close` method is called.

-   The initial value of the buffer (an empty string by default) can be set by providing *initial_value*.
-The *newline* argument works like that of :class:`TextIOWrapper`.
-The default is to consider only ``\n`` characters as end of lines and to do no newline translation.
+   The initial value of the buffer can be set by providing *initial_value*.
+   If newline translation is enabled, newlines will be encoded as if by :meth:`~TextIOBase.write`.
+The stream is positioned at the start of the buffer.

+   The *newline* argument works like that of :class:`TextIOWrapper`, except that when writing output to the stream, if *newline* is ``None``, newlines are written as ``\n`` on all platforms.

-   :class:`StringIO` provides this method in addition to those from :class:`TextIOBase` and its parents:
+   :class:`StringIO` provides this method in addition to those from :class:`TextIOBase` and :class:`IOBase`:

    .. method:: getvalue()

       Return a ``str`` containing the entire contents of the buffer.
+      Newlines are decoded as if by :meth:`~TextIOBase.read`, although the stream position is not changed.

    Example usage::